 In short, you can’t live without protein!

 Unfortunately, fresh meat, fish, eggs and dairy products can’t be left out of a refrigerator for long before they start to go off, so long-life protein foods can be convenient when out of the house working or away from a fridge all day.
+High protein, paleo or carnivore diets (check this page out if you’ve not heard of the carnivore diet) that typically contain a lot of meat and animal foods are difficult to follow if you don’t have access to a refrigerator.

 Not everyone enjoys using protein powders and some people may be looking for a change, so dried meats like jerky are a great option.